 Senator Fielding’s position was also largely in line with the data up until 2014.
 While the model characterizing Senator Wong’s position was a touch on the high side of the data, the model characterizing Senator Fielding’s position notably under-predicted the temperature.

-And Senator Fielding’s model severally under-predicts the temperature of 2015 – the temperature spike of 2015 is well outside the expected bounds, even when considering the variation in the data.
+And Senator Fielding’s model severely under-predicts the temperature of 2015 – the temperature spike of 2015 is well outside the expected bounds, even when considering the variation in the data.

 So, here we are 7 years and several governments after this political debate.
 The data support Senator Wong’s position, and are now contradicting Senator Fielding’s position; the temperature continues to increase.